GoogleCloudPlatform/compute-image-tools/daisy_workflows/export/README.md

 # Daisy image/disk export workflows
 Exports a GCE disk to a GCS location.

-There are two types of export worklfows depending on the required output format.
+There are two types of export workflows depending on the required output format.

 ## GCE raw disk image